Bondpley/Tooling-Node-Runtime-WorkspaceSerializer/Readme.md

 > [!IMPORTANT]
 > ## Disclaimer
-> This project is provided for development, testing, debugging, archival, educational, and research purposes.
+> This project is provided for development, testing, debugging, archival, educational, and research purposes.<br>
-> It is not intended to facilitate misuse, unauthorized access, abuse of third-party services, violation of platform rules, or unauthorized redistribution of content.
+> It is not intended to facilitate misuse, unauthorized access, abuse of third-party services, violation of platform rules, or unauthorized redistribution of content.<br>
-> Users are solely responsible for ensuring that their use of this software complies with all applicable laws, terms of service, licenses, and platform rules.
+> Users are solely responsible for ensuring that their use of this software complies with all applicable laws, terms of service, licenses, and platform rules.<br>
-> The maintainers do not support, encourage, or condone any misuse of this software and are not responsible for how it is used by others.
+> The maintainers do not support, encourage, or condone any misuse of this software and are not responsible for how it is used by others.<br>

 <p align="center">